 In 1940, with Australia on a war footing, an urgent telegram arrived from the Commonwealth Treasury in Canberra: "Heavy demand for Australian coin and Melbourne Mint working full capacity.
 Could you undertake minting copper coin?"

-Meanwhile, The Perth Mint achieved "arguably the purest of all gold" in 1957.
+Meanwhile, we achieved "arguably the purest of all gold" in 1957.
 Refinery Officer Leo Hickey and Senior Craftsman Alexander Osborne produced a proof 'plate' of almost six nines - 999.999 parts of gold per thousand - as measured by the Worshipful Company of Goldsmiths in London.
 The Royal Mint was so impressed that it ordered some of the gold as the benchmark for its own standards.

-At a glittering ceremony in Sydney on 23 April 1987, Prime Minister Bob Hawke helped launch the Mint's new Australian Nugget Gold Coin Series.
+At a glittering ceremony in Sydney on 23 April 1987, Prime Minister Bob Hawke helped launch the Australian Nugget Gold Coin Series.
 The first day's trading yielded sales of 155,000 ounces of gold worth $103 million, well above the sales target of 130,000 ounces to the end of June.